 The University of Akron requires that all international students carry medical insurance that meets minimum established requirements.
-Such health insurance coverage must be in effect during their stay in the United States.
+Such coverage must be effective throughout the students' studies at The University of Akron.
 International students will not be permitted to register without proof of such coverage.